cython/cython/docs/src/userguide/memoryviews.rst

 slicable and transposable in the same way that the slices are.
 They can also be converted back to typed slices at any time.

+They have the following attributes:

+    * shape
+    * strides
+    * suboffsets
+    * ndim
+    * size
+    * itemsize
+    * nbytes

+And of course the aforementioned ``T`` attribute.
+These attributes have the same semantics as in NumPy_.

 Cython Array
 ============
 Whenever a slice is copied (using any of the `copy` or `copy_fortran` methods), you get a new